-When you are talking about money, you may have heard certain terms mentioned where you are not quite sure what they mean.
-One of the most common terms that are often used is a ‘stack’, but what does it mean and how much money is it?
+You may have heard certain terms mentioned when you are talking about money, but you are not quite sure what they mean.
+How much money is a stack?
+One of the most common terms that are often used is a stack.

 If you are not familiar with how much money a stack is, you can find out more below.
 Knowing what these terms mean will help you to understand how much money people are talking about.
 It is a widely used term that is commonly used in banks, but how much money is a stack?

 This article will explain how much money a stack is so that you can become more familiar with this term.
 You can find out more below about what this means and how much a stack is worth.

 Although a ‘stack’ is widely used to describe money, the amount that it is referring to can vary.
 Some banks may refer to stacks as $100, but others can refer to stacks as $10,000.
 However, the most common amount of money to be referred to as a stack is $1,000.

 A stack is usually made up of $10, so when a stack is given out at the bank, it will often be made up of $10.
 That is what you can expect to see when you are given a stack from the bank, so it will be made up of 100 $10 bills to make it a stack.

 No matter what bills the $1,000 stack is made of, the thickness will be 4.3 inches.
 A single dollar bill is 0.043 inches thick, which means that when 100 $10 bills are stacked up, the thickness will be 4.3 inches.